MyCryptoHQ/support.mycrypto.com/src/content/send/what-to-do-if-you-sent-to-wrong-address.md

 *   Recover your private key
 *   Recover or reset your password

-If the account belongs to someone or an exchange, you should attempt to reach out to them to find out if you can recover your ETH.
-You can see if it is an account in use by searching it on etherscan.io and seeing if there are any other transactions to or from the account.
+If the account you sent to belongs to someone or an exchange, you should attempt to reach out to them to find out if you can recover your ETH.
+You can see if it is an account in use by searching it on [etherscan.io](https://etherscan.io) and seeing if there are any other transactions to or from the account.

 ### Related Articles